-All units are available for purchase as remote models, in which case the condensing unit is purchased separately and connected at the time of installation.
-All remote models are equipped with an expansion valve located within the evaporator coil housing, and both liquid and suction lines stubbed and extending out from the cabinet side into the machine compartment.
-A liquid line solenoid valve is provided in the machine compartment.
+All models are available for purchase as remote models in which case the condensing unit is purchased separately and installed at the time of installation.
+All remote models are equipped with an expansion valve located within the evaporator coil housing, and both liquid and suction lines stubbed and extending out from the cabinet rear behind the rear cover.
 Installation of the refrigeration accessories, condensing unit, and electrical hook-up should be performed by qualified refrigeration personnel of a competent refrigeration company only (see "Remote Set-Up and Installation Guidelines" under "Optional Accessories").